THE RADAR SITE:

 here to view an Excel spreadsheet with all of the dose estimates and kinetic models for many pharmaceuticals, for

 adults and children between 1 and 15 years of age.
-The Pregnant Patient An area of particular concern in nuclear medicine is the pregnant or
+There is also now a web-based calculator on the Society of Nuclear Medicine and Molecular Imaging web site; here is the link The Pregnant Patient An area of particular concern in nuclear medicine is the pregnant or

 potentially pregnant patient.
 A 1997 document in the Health Physics